kumu/docs/guides/legends.md

 For a full list of legend icons you can add, [jump to the legend reference](#legend-reference).

 The legend entries added from the decoration builder will be listed in the Basic Editor among other existing decorations.
-Decorations that are labelled with bold text are the ones that appear in your legend, and you can click the pencil icon <i class="fa fa-pencil"></i> next to any decoration to edit the rule and its legend label
+Decorations that are labelled with bold text are the ones that appear in your legend, and you can click the pencil icon <i class="fa fa-pencil"></i> next to a decoration to edit it and its legend label.
+Or, click the <span style="color: darkred; font-weight: 700;">x</span> to delete a decoration and its legend label.

 ![Existing decorations for network map](/images/existing-decorations-scale.png)